 Private Eating Positively classes for HIV support groups

-We are still bringing an Introduction to Nutrition class to HIV support groups all over London, so that the service is accessible to the widest possible range of people.
+We can bring our Introduction to Nutrition class to HIV support groups all over London, so that the service is accessible to the widest possible range of people.
 This comprises an informal group discussion about nutrition and a cookery demonstration of some simple, healthy and delicious recipes.

-If you run an HIV support group and would be interested in organising an Eating Positively class, please contact Sophie Pelham Burn at firstname.lastname@example.org Your venue does not need to have its own kitchen, as we can bring portable cookery equipment with us.
+If you run an HIV support group and would be interested in organising an Eating Positively class, please contact us by emailing firstname.lastname@example.org.
+Your venue does not need to have its own kitchen, as we can bring portable cookery equipment with us.